-444. THE BUSINESS OF SHOW BUSINESS4
+444. THE BUSINESS OF SHOW BUSINESS

-Seminar in theatre, film, and television, including entertainment unions, venues, traditions, taxes, business expectations, and identifying production companies including but not limited to LORT.
-Students study and produce resumes, headshots, and portfolios as well as develop information packets and job source materials.
+Seminar in theatre, film, and television, including entertainment unions, venues, traditions, taxes, business expectations, and identifying

+production companies including but not limited to LORT.
+Students study and produce resumes, headshots, and portfolios as well as develop

+information packets and job source materials.
 CA Credit.
 Alternate years or immersive term.

 460. PRODUCTION III

 Corequisite: THEA 100.
 Senior Standing.
 Like minded students dedicated to creating a main stage production and/or full length film.
+Senior

-Senior students will be responsible for creation, development, and execution of all elements pertaining to a fully realized production or film including marketing, directing, acting, designs, and design execution.
+students will be responsible for creation, development, and execution of all elements pertaining to a fully realized production or film including marketing, directing, acting, designs, and design execution.
 Team Taught.
 Fall.

 463. PRODUCTION IV

 Corequisite: THEA 100.
 Prerequisite THEA 460.
 Senior Standing.
 A continuation of like minded students dedicated to creating a main stage production and/or full length film.
-Senior students will be responsible for creation, development, and execution of all elements pertaining to a fully realized production or film including marketing, directing, acting, designs, and design execution.
+Senior students will be responsible for creation, development, and execution of all elements pertaining to a fully realized

+production or film including marketing, directing, acting, designs, and design execution.
 Team taught.
 Spring or May immersive term.

 471-474.
 SENIOR SEMINAR IN THEATRE

 A specially designed project course to assure senior competency in a student's major discipline.

 483. SEMINAR IN THEATRE

 Prerequisite: Consent of instructor.
 Advanced courses arranged for the individual major's requirements.

-Dance (DANC)
+Dance (danc)

 101. BEGINNING TECHNIQUES OF DANCE

-The course examines dance techniques at the beginning level for Jazz, Modern, and Ballet as they relate to theatrical performance.
-Fall.
 HUMANITIES PERFORMANCE

 123-124.
 TAP (BEGINNING)

 Basic tap technique and vocabulary.

 130. DANCE ENSEMBLE

-Dance production course focusing on all aspects of concert dance performance with the opportunity to perform and choreograph in a variety of styles and techniques.
+Dance production course focusing on all aspects of concert dance performance with the opportunity to perform and choreograph in a variety of

+styles and techniques.
 Work in the course will result in public performances on and off campus as Escaped Images Dance Company.
+Audition

-Audition required.
+required.
 (Approved as an activities course that can be repeated for credit).

 201. INTERMEDIATE TECHNIQUES OF DANCE

 Prerequisite: DANC 101.
 The course examines dance techniques at the intermediate level for Jazz, Modern, and Ballet as they relate to theatrical performance.
 Spring.
 HUMANITIES PERFORMANCE

 243-244.
 TAP (INTERMEDIATE)

 Concentration on riffs, pull-backs, wings, turns, and other specific advanced movements.
 (Permission of instructor required.)

 301. ADVANCED TECHNIQUES OF DANCE

 Prerequisite: DANC 101, 201.
 This course examines dance techniques at the advanced level for Jazz, Modern, and Ballet.
 Alternate years, Fall.

 HUMANITIES PERFORMANCE

 327S.
-DANCE HISTORY I4
+DANCE HISTORY I

 The development of Western theatrical dance from its beginning in the renaissance courts of Italy up to the 21st century.
+Concentration on

-Concentration on classical ballet and modern dance.
+classical ballet and modern dance.

 328W.
-DANCE HISTORY II4
+DANCE HISTORY II

-The history and development of tap, jazz, and musical theatre dance from the late 18th century to the present.

 363-364.
-TAP (ADVANCED)2-2
+TAP (ADVANCED)

 Exploration of various styles of tap such as soft shoe, ballet-tap, and buck-and-wing, with concentration on performance aspects and choreographic uses.
 (Permission of instructor required.)

-370. CHOREOGRAPHY AND COMPOSITION4
+370. CHOREOGRAPHY AND COMPOSITION

 Methods of choreography and dance notation.
 Emphasis on theoretical and creative concepts.
 (Permission of instructor required.)
 Four year cycle.

 401. DANCE FOR MUSICAL THEATRE

+Prerequisite: DANC 101, 201.
+Advanced class in dance as the medium pertains to musical theatre.
+Alternate years, Spring.HUMANITIES

+PERFORMANCE